 HAUNTED HISTORY AND FOLKLORE EVENING TOUR

-Join them for an evening tour of Blaenavon Ironworks – with ghost stories, spooky tales, historic folklore and ancient legends of Blaenavon and Blaenau Gwent.
+Join an evening tour of Blaenavon Ironworks – with ghost stories, spooky tales, historic folklore and ancient legends of Blaenavon and Blaenau Gwent.

 Hear tales of Welsh myths and the legends of the Black Mountains, and local ghost stories of the Ironworks.
 Followed by hot drink refreshment and a Welsh cake.